The U.S. Supreme Court's accepted appeals of four lawsuits

 legalizing SSM across the U.S.

-in the case Obergefell
+Court accepted the case Obergefell

 We use the acronym "SSM" to represent "same-sex marriage."